doublez13/Bare-Metal-Kubernetes-Setup/Bare-Metal-Provision/README.md

         Due to a containerd [bug](https://github.com/kubernetes-sigs/cri-tools/issues/728), I am unaware of a way to verify the cgroup driver has been set to systemd.

 ## Make sure the required modules load on boot
-Add the following to a conf file in `/etc/modules-load.d`.
+Add the following modules to a conf file in `/etc/modules-load.d`.
 Ex: `/etc/modules-load.d/k8.conf`
 ```
 overlay
 br_netfilter